 The Mella, built by GE Appliances' FirstBuild, is the most design-forward of the three.
 It is a 25 pound countertop unit with clear acrylic walls and a stainless frame, sized to hold up to four fruiting blocks, though three 5 pound blocks is the comfortable real-world fit.
 Its external water tank runs five to seven days between refills, and humidity is set with knobs on top.

 Where the Mella wins is footprint and looks.
 It fits on a kitchen counter and runs quietly, which is exactly right for someone growing a block or two of gourmet mushrooms as a hobby.
 Its limit is the same as its strength: it is small, and it focuses on humidity and air rather than active heat, so a cold kitchen can still slow fruiting.
+The ease of use is the real draw here.
+There is no assembly, no tent poles, and no programming beyond a couple of dials, which makes it the lowest-friction way to move off hand misting.

 The BoomRoom is a Martha-tent-style system, and it is the biggest of the three by a wide margin: 18 cubic feet across five full racks, with room for up to four blocks or roughly 20 pounds of substrate per rack.
 North Spore positions it as growing many times more than a single monotub, and that capacity claim is the point of the product.

 It automates humidity, CO2, and fresh air exchange with an ultrasonic mister, and the vinyl tent enclosure keeps the whole thing waterproof.
 If raw output is your goal, this is the volume leader.
 The trade-offs are the ones every tent carries: it takes more floor space, and a soft-sided tent holds temperature less tightly than a framed greenhouse cabinet.
+Setup is also more involved than the Mella, since you are building out a multi-rack tent rather than plugging in a sealed countertop box.
+For a fuller look at how soft-sided systems stack up against rigid greenhouse builds, I walk through the trade-offs in the comparison of mushroom fruiting chambers versus grow tents.

-Its real separator is the 200W infrared heating element.
+That separator is the 200W infrared heating element.
 The Mella and BoomRoom lead with humidity and air exchange, but the Ecosphere actively manages temperature too, paired with a brushless fan, a 3L Monsoon humidifier, programmable timers, and LED lighting.
 For growers in a cool basement or garage, or anyone fruiting species that want consistent warmth, that heat control is the difference between guessing and setting a number.
-The Foundation Edition covers the same core climate approach at a lower entry point, and the wider Midwest Grow Kits range is built around this automated path.
+Here is the non-obvious part: humidity-only chambers can read a perfect relative humidity number while the substrate stays too cold to pin, because cold air holds less moisture and the surface still dries between misting cycles.
+Holding temperature is what makes the humidity setpoint actually mean something at the block surface.

 Which Automated Mushroom Chamber Should You Buy?